CSpanias/SecHeaders/headers/referrer-policy/referrer-policy.md

 ## Explicit `strict-origin-when-cross-origin`

-The same behavior as above is expected if the header is explicitly set to `strict-origin-when-cross-origin`:
+The same behavior is expected if the header is explicitly set to `strict-origin-when-cross-origin`:

 ```bash
 $ REFERRER=STRICT node server.js